-5. Irrigation Use.
+- 5. Irrigation Use.
 Under either the full season irrigation or Split-Season Use scenario, the Trust shall have the right to lease the Water Rights for the period in question to irrigators under the McKinley Ditch or other ditches below the McKinley Ditch for irrigation use, for such consideration and on such terms as the Trust desires.
 The Board shall have no responsibilities and bear no costs for such irrigation use of the Water Rights.
-Under the Split-Season Use scenario, the Trust shall coordinate all aspects of the irrigation use, including the switch from irrigation to instream flow use.
+Under the Split-Season Use scenario, the Trust shall coordinate all aspects of the irrigation use, including the switch from irrigation to instream flow use. - 6.
+Administration.

-6. Administration.
 Pursuant to 2 CCR 408(2)(10), the Board hereby authorizes the Trust to be the CWCB's agent for administration and monitoring of the instream flow use of the Water Rights.
 If the stream flow at any monitored point falls below the decreed instream flow amount provided by the Water Rights, the Trust shall notify the staff of the Board.
 Upon consultation with the Trust and the Division of Water Resources, the staff of the Board shall place a call for administration of the Water Rights if appropriate.
 The Trust shall provide an annual report to the Board regarding the use of the Water Rights each year and the actions taken by the Trust as the Board's agent.
-Such report shall be due on or before December 31st of each year.

-7. Injury with Mitigation.
+Such report shall be due on or before December 31st of each year. - 7.
+Injury with Mitigation.
 If the Board and Trust successfully obtain a decree in the Change Case, the Board commits to use the Water Rights, as changed, for instream flow purposes to preserve and/or improve the natural environment to a reasonable degree, consistent with the terms of the decree and this Grant, and to take all reasonable steps to enforce those rights for instream flow purposes and protect them from injury.
-If the Board receives a request to consider injury with mitigation for the portion of the Little Cimarron River and/or Cimarron River benefited by the change of the Water Rights, the Board shall promptly inform the Trust of such request, consult with the Trust regarding such request, and not take any action that, in the Trust's reasonable judgment, would impair the benefits to the Little Cimarron River and/or Cimarron River and/ the Instream Flow Reaches that are required by law or needed to exercise the instream flow uses added to the Water Rights.
+If the Board receives a request to consider injury with mitigation for the portion of the Little Cimarron River and/or Cimarron River benefited by the change of the Water Rights, the Board shall promptly inform the Trust of such request, consult with the Trust regarding such request, and not take any action that, in the Trust's reasonable judgment, would impair the benefits to the Little Cimarron River and/or Cimarron River resulting from the Trust's Grant to the Board of the Water Rights and their change to add instream flow uses. - 8.
+Stream Gages.
+Subject to the availability of funds, the Board shall be solely responsible for the installation and maintenance of any stream gages within the Instream Flow Reaches that are required by law or needed to exercise the instream flow uses added to the Water Rights.
 The Board shall consult with the Trust regarding the type, location, and other aspects of the gaging.